katgorman/moodify/README.md

-# Moodify --- Emotion-Aware Spotify Playlist Generator
+# Moodify: Emotion-Aware Spotify Playlist Generator

 Moodify is a Streamlit web app that generates Spotify playlists based on your current mood, detected from natural language using a large language